SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.9.md

 When, in the Element Connections app, you swapped two connections, in some cases, the connection configuration would be incorrect or a connection would incorrectly be duplicated.

-#### Service & Resource Management: It was incorrectly possible to create or update profile param­eters that linked to non-existing mediation snippets \[ID_26110\]
+#### Service & Resource Management: It was incorrectly possible to create or update profile parameters that linked to non-existing mediation snippets \[ID_26110\]

 Up to now, it would incorrectly be possible to create or update profile parameters that linked to non-existing mediation snippets.